 Well, we've always hated our 9 to 5's.
 People are just finally doing something about it now.
 Helping others is naturally fulfilling and meaningful.
 And now you can do it without the long expensive journey to becoming a therapist because there are many life coaching programs online.

-So everyone's a life coach these days.
+So everyone's a life coach now.
+Or so it seems.

-When you announce that you are a life coach, people get the impression that you are saying that you have conquered life.
+When you announce that you are a life coach, people get the impression that what you are really saying is that you have conquered life.
 That you know everything.
 It's inherent in the title and a hard pill to swallow.
 It's lined with ego and push back will come faster than you can tweet your new passion, especially from your friends.
 Maybe not in words.
 But you will be able to see it etched into their faces.

 Here's what you do to stop them from cringing.